 Day 1: From Barcelona to Olot

-While this 7 Days in the Pyrenees road trip starts in Barcelona, you can also change it to Girona (or make a stop in Girona to enjoy the popular Game of Thrones Tour or Small Group Walking Tour).
+Although this 7-day road trip through the Pyrenees begins in Barcelona, you can easily adapt the route to start in Girona – or even make a stop there to immerse yourself in the magic of the Game of Thrones Tour or Small Group Walking Tour through its ancient streets.

-Your first destination for this one-week itinerary from Barcelona will be the famous volcanic zone of La Garrotxa, where you can spend a few days hiking and exploring lesser-known villages.
+Your first destination on this week-long adventure will take you to the renowned volcanic region of La Garrotxa, a captivating landscape where you can spend your days hiking and discovering hidden villages that few tourists know.

 On the way from Barcelona to Olot you can not miss Besalu, one of the most beautiful medieval villages in Spain.
 Alternatively, you can visit the famous Dali Theatre Museum in Figueres or the Lake of Banyoles.